universedocs/Universe-Docs/README.md

 ### Document Item Document

+Stores document items in natural order so that user can understand its nature!
+Document item is nothing but a unique text or photo or video or etc.,

 ![Document Item Document](https://github.com/universedocs/Universe-Docs/blob/53c91f103c1449a25ad3d7a596d794d1e404aa92/document%20item%20document.jpg)

 ### Document View and Document Item Search

+Each document of specific type is associated with several document item documents.
+Those document items can be searched!

 ![Document Item Search](https://github.com/universedocs/Universe-Docs/blob/53c91f103c1449a25ad3d7a596d794d1e404aa92/Document%20item%20search.jpg)

 ### Document View and Document Item Option

+When user taps any document item the other document items of the same cateogry pops up and can change it!

 ![Document Item Option](https://github.com/universedocs/Universe-Docs/blob/53c91f103c1449a25ad3d7a596d794d1e404aa92/Document%20item%20option.jpg)

 ### Document Map Search

+Can search the document map graph to locate the document in the library.
+No need to browse the documents figuring out where the document is!

 ![Document Map Search](https://github.com/universedocs/Universe-Docs/blob/master/Document%20map.jpg)